yethihahtwe/aws-exam-oriented-notes/clf-c02/clf-c02-notes.md

 "AWS Billing Console" is incorrect.
 The AWS Billing Console does not give information on regulatory compliance or certifications.

+### Question 64  Billing and Pricing and Support

 What feature does the AWS Pricing Calculator offer for users to organize services for estimates?

 Groups
-Correct

 Projects
-Incorrect

 Services
-Incorrect

 Units
-Incorrect

-Explanation
+#### Explanation

 "Groups" is correct.
 The AWS Pricing Calculator offers the use of groups to organize estimates.

 The other answers are incorrect.
 All are extraneous answers.

-## Hardware infrastructure via a hypervisor
+### Question 65  Cloud Concepts

+Which computing concept allows the provisioning of services within a large pool of resources and sharing the same hardware infrastructure via a hypervisor?

-### Virtualization
+Virtualization

+Metered service

+Containers

+Elasticity

+#### Explanation

+"Virtualization" is correct.
 Virtualization allows the deployment of systems and services within a shared hardware environment as the underlying hardware is segregated from the systems within it by a hypervisor.

-### Elasticity
+"Elasticity" is incorrect.
 Elasticity allows for resources to be changed when needed to meet demand without having to fully provision ahead of time.

-### Containers
+"Containers" is incorrect.
 Containers are a type of virtual hosting for fully configured application or system deployments that are hosted within a larger system.

-### Metered service
+"Metered service" is incorrect.
 Metered service refers to cloud resources only incurring charges when utilized.